 International trade exists for several reasons.
 First, differences in demand underlie trade.
-Certain products we want are not produced in the country.
-Instead, they are only available in other countries.
-So, we have to import to get them.
+Certain products we want are not produced in our country but are only available in other countries, so we have to import them.

-Another reason is the difference in technology and factor endowment.
+Another key reason why international trade exists is the difference in technology and factor endowment.
 Both explain why a country produces products cheaper than other countries.

 For example, the Ricardian trade model explains how countries have different comparative advantages associated with technological differences.
 These differences ultimately affect product prices and give rise to international trade because we are trying to get it cheaper than producing it ourselves.